nvkelso/mile-high-club/geo-data/README.md

 centroid between them is used (often in a parking lot or round about area).
 See London Heathrow for example.
 The military terminal is not preferred at joint civilian airports.

+**Parking** - If terminals are spread out, use the centroid between them.
+Most often a parking lot.

 **Ramp** - Pavement area outside the passenger terminal area.
 Used when terminal building is not clear on airphoto interpretation.